Genetic Risk Evaluation & Testing Program (GREAT)

 Becky completed her Master of Science degree in Genetic Counseling at the University of Michigan.
 She believes the most important aspect of genetic counseling is to provide patients with support and education so they can make informed decisions in their healthcare.

 Scientists have been able to identify several specific inherited mutations that can lead to cancer.
 The Hereditary Breast and Ovarian Cancer (HBOC) syndrome caused by mutations in the BRCA1 and BRCA2 genes is probably the best known.
-Hereditary Non-Polyposis Colon Cancer (HNPCC), or Lynch syndrome, comprises colon, ovarian and endometrial cancers.
-Other types of cancer caused by inherited gene mutations include kidney cancer, melanoma, brain tumors, prostate, pancreatic, and thyroid cancers.
+Hereditary Non-Polyposis Colon Cancer (HNPCC), or Lynch syndrome, comprises colon cancer, ovarian cancer, and endometrial cancer.
+Other types of cancer caused by inherited gene mutations include kidney cancer, melanoma, brain tumors, prostate cancer, pancreatic cancer, and thyroid cancer.

 - Cancer that is present in multiple generations